ctroein89/ctroein89.github.io/baby.md

 This is a summary of what I learnt when doing research when my daughter was born, and is written from a dad's perspective.
 For reading this, remember 3 ideas:
 1. This guide reflects my research at the time that I did it, and new information may impact my recommendations.
 2. This guide is written to work for both a New York City walk-up and an elevator apartment building, and may not work for a different lifestyle.
-3. Weight is going to be a problem - Mom is going to be recovering from the pregnancy, and grandparents may not have the stregth to begin with
+3. Weight is going to be a problem, especially in a walk-up - Mom is going to be recovering from the pregnancy, and grandparents may not have the stregth to begin with

 ## Car Seat
 Your baby should not stay in a car seat for longer than [2 hours per day according to the NHS](https://elht.nhs.uk/services/maternity-and-newborn-services/keeping-your-baby-safe#:~:text=Your%20baby%20should%20not%20be,at%20least%20every%20two%20hours).
 Therefore, the car seat is only to be temporarily used when traveling.
 Therefore, don't buy a car seat-stroller like the Doona Plus Car Seat: as far as I can tell, it's solving the wrong set of problems.